 Driving innovation everywhere using native cloud technologies

 Emerging cloud native technologies, born from open source and incubated in public clouds, drive innovation quickly, and in more places than just the public cloud.
-Beginning in 2021 and for the next five years, cloud-native technologies such as container platforms and serverless computing will usher in a new era of distributed enterprise software, from both cloud providers and cloud providers. edge and software.
+Beginning in 2021 and for the next five years, cloud-native technologies (Technology Trends to Watch) such as container platforms and serverless computing will usher in a new era of distributed enterprise software, from both cloud providers and cloud providers. edge and software.

 Moving cloud strategies aside

 Historically, interest in edge computing has been linked to the Internet of Things (IoT).
 In 2020, innovations in next-generation communications, cloud-native technologies, and edge computing architectures have come together to create breakthroughs in cloud-to-edge integration.